collective/collective.recaptcha/README.rst

 This package provides an integration of the reCAPTCHA service into Zope.
 ReCAPTCHA is a third-party CAPTCHA service provided by Google.

-The API is based on collective.captcha and is provided via a "@@captcha" browser view, so these two packages can be swapped for each other relatively simply.
-Use collective.captcha if you need to not be dependent on an external service; use collective.recaptcha for a slightly better user experience.
+The API is provided via a "@@captcha" browser view.

 Plone users interested in adding ReCAPTCHA in z3c.form forms will probably find interesting the package